TheONLYGod1/FivemServerStatus/README.md

 1. Open https://discord.com/developers/applications and sign in
 2. In the menu on the left side of the page make sure you are on `'General Information'`
 3. Locate the `'APPLICATION ID'` and click copy
-4. With the ID you just copied insert it into the URL below where `'APPLICATIONID'` is then open the link
+4. With the ID you just copied insert it into the URL below where `'APPLICATIONID'` is; then open the link
     - https://discord.com/oauth2/authorize?client_id=APPLICATIONID&scope=bot&permissions=8

 ## Setup

-1. Add the included fivemqueue to your server resources
+1. Add the included fivemqueue script to your server resources
 2. Start the fivemqueue in your server.cfg
-3. Set enviroment variables as described below
+3. Set enviroment variables as described below in a config.json file

 Variables | Description | Required?
 ------------ | ------------- | -------------